Rationality of Euler-Chow series and finite generation of Cox rings: Preliminaries

-It has been brought to our attention that this example has already appeared in the work of Artebani and Laface \cite{A-L}.
-Our argument for the infinite generation of $\Cox(X)$ is identical to theirs.
-So we do not pretend any originality in these parts.
-We have kept our argument for the readers' convenience.
-However, our proof for the rationality of $E_1(X)$ is new, to the best of our knowledge.

-Despite the above counterexample, we still expect that \questionref{Q001} holds true for a certain class of varieties.
+Despite Theorem \ref{THM000}, we still expect that \questionref{Q001} holds true for a certain class of varieties.
 We tentatively make the following conjecture:

-\begin{conj} Let $X$ be a smooth rationally connected projective variety of dimension $n$.
+\begin{conj} Let $X$ be a smooth rationally connected projective variety.
 Then $E^1(X)$ is rational if and only if $\Cox(X)$ is finitely generated. \end{conj}

 Note that $\Pic(X)$ is automatically finitely generated and free if $X$ is a smooth rationally connected projective variety.
+Otherwise, there is a torsion line bundle on $X$ giving rise to a nontrivial \'etale morphism $f: Y \to X$.
+Obviously, $Y$ is also rationally connected and hence $\chi(\CO_Y) = \chi(\CO_X) = 1$.
+But $\chi(\CO_Y) = (\deg f) \chi(\CO_X)$, which is a contradiction.
+Of course, this shows that a smooth rationally connected projective variety is simply connected, which is a well-known fact.

 So far we do not have much evidence supporting the conjecture.
-But in the examples we have where $X$ is rational and $\Cox(X)$ is known to be infinitely generated, we can always prove that $E^1(X)$ is irrational.
+But in the examples we have where $X$ is rational and $\Cox(X)$ is known to be infinitely generated, as in Theorems \ref{THM001} and \ref{THM002}, we can always prove that $E^1(X)$ is irrational.
 And these examples are interesting in their own rights.

-Our first example is the blow-up $X$ of $\PP^2$ at $9$ or more points in general position, corresponding to Zariski's problem mentioned at the very beginning.
-This is probably the ``simplest'' surface whose Cox rings are not finitely generated.
-It has been suspected that its Euler-Chow series is not rational for some time.
-But the irrationality of $\ECS{1}$ has not been established until very recently.
-Shun-ichi Kimura notified us that there is a paper in preparation where it is proved that $\ECS{1}$ is irrational \cite{KKT}.

-They based their proof on the well-known fact that $\NE^1(X)$ is not a rational polyhedral cone (actually not even a polyhedral cone) for such $X$.
-To show that $E_1(X)$ is irrational, it suffices to prove the following algebraic result:
+The simplest such example is the blow-up $X$ of $\PP^2$ at $9$ very general points.
+The irrationality of $E^1(X)$ is a consequence of Theorem \ref{THM001}.
+As mentioned in \secref{SECINTRO}, this was also independently proved by Kimura-Kuroda-Takahashi.
+Actually, they proved the following algebraic result \cite[Theorem 1.1]{KKT}: